owenstranathan/owenstranathan.github.io/_drafts/2018-05-16-bender-the-deployer-a-robot-rises.markdown

 Bender has his work cut out for him.

+## Kubernetes

+We are gonna start with how our application will handle affecting deployments and things on kubernetes.
+We are lucky to have an API client library in the language of choice, we are unlucky in that the documentation for it is very dense, and lucky again that it exists at all.
+So double lucky!

+Lets think of the

 Let's just do this all in order then.

 ## Flask is cool